Categories

 How do I get an item on the agenda for a GEU membership meeting?

-If you have an issue you’d like to see the GEU membership address at a meeting, contact your department steward and ask her/him to forward your agenda item to the GEU Executive Board for inclusion in the meeting agenda.
-You can also contact the GEU office directly: email geu@geuatmsu.org or call 517.332.2824.
+If you have an issue you’d like to see the GEU membership address at a meeting, contact your department steward and ask them to forward your agenda item to the GEU Executive Board for inclusion in the meeting agenda.
+You can also contact the GEU office directly by email geu@geuatmsu.org.

-If you feel you have a grievance please email or call the office straight away.
+If you feel you have a grievance please email defense@geuatmsu.org.

 How much are my dues and when do I pay them?

-For TA’s: Dues are 1.6% of your gross salary during the semesters you have a TA appointment and are automatically deducted from your paycheck after you sign a yellow membership card.
+For TAs: Dues are 1.6% of your gross salary during the semesters you have a TA appointment and are automatically deducted from your paycheck after you sign a membership card.